-Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
+By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
 The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
-If you look at the image below, you can see American Assets Trust has a lower ROE than the average (5.2%) in the REITs industry classification.
+If you look at the image below, you can see American Assets Trust has a lower ROE than the average (5.4%) in the REITs industry classification.

-American Assets Trust's Debt And Its 1.9% ROE
+Combining American Assets Trust's Debt And Its 3.8% Return On Equity